 Day 4: Exploring Frederick Sound and Chatham Strait

-These waters are often good for whale watching - humpbacks and orcas.
-You might also find Steller's sea lions hauled out on one of the small rocky islands that dot the channels.
+These waters are often excellent for spotting humback and orca whales.
+You might also find Steller sea lions hauled out on one of the small rocky islands that dot the channels.
 During the day, go ashore for a walk along a quiet forest trail accompanied by naturalists, or perhaps go kayaking.

 Day 5: Point Adolphus and Inian Pass

 Hike, kayak and search for whales in the waters off Point Adolphus, a favored feeding area for humpback whales.
 Keep watch on deck with our marine mammal experts.
 Under the right conditions, we’ll lower the ship’s hydrophone to listen in on the whale’s communication.
 After some thrilling whale watching, we’ll cruise Inian Pass in search of playful sea otters.